Plow74/mdexample/file.md

 request for the “offline_access” scope.</p></li>
 <li><p>[Both] The tester verifies the ability of the Health IT Module to
-deny an application’s authorization request according to a patient’s preferences selected in steps 10 and 11 of this section in accordance with the implementation specification adopted in § 170.215(a)(3).</p></li>
+deny an application’s authorization request according to a patient’s preferences selected in steps 10, and 11, of this section in accordance with the implementation specification adopted in § 170.215(a)(3).</p></li>
-<li><p>[EHR-Launch] The tester verifies the ability of the Health IT
-Module to return an error response if the “launch” parameter provided by an application to the Health IT Module in step 8 of this section does not match the “launch” parameter originally provided to an application by the Health IT Module in step 2 of this section according to the implementation specification adopted in § 170.215(a)(3).</p></li>
+<li></li>
 <li><p>[Both] The tester verifies the ability of the Health IT Module to
-return an error response if the "aud" parameter provided by an application to the Health IT Module in Step 8 is not a valid FHIR resource server associated with the Health IT Module's authorization server.</p></li>
+return an error response if the "aud" parameter provided by an application to the Health IT Module in Step 8, is not a valid FHIR® resource server associated with the Health IT Module's authorization server.</p></li>
 <li><p>[Both] The tester verifies the ability of the Health IT Module to